Alaíde Costa: Artistic career

 She debuted as a professional singer in 1957 at the Avenida club, in Rio de Janeiro, the same venue where two other musical stars, Elizeth Cardoso and Ângela Maria began their careers.
-Two years later she was in the recording studio for two 78rpm records.
+Two years later she was in the recording studio for two 78 rpm records.
 The first featured the songs Conselhos and Domingo de amor, the second, entitled Tarde demais, was awarded revelation of the year.
 Despite having a bolero musical background, in 1959 Alaíde Costa was won over to bossa nova by João Gilberto and recorded her first album titled Gosto de você, in which the singer took up compositions by some of the major authors of the new genre: among them Dolores Duran, João Donato, Carlos Lyra, Ronaldo Bôscoli, Oldemar Magalhães, Paulo Tito, Tom Jobim, Vinícius de Moraes, as well as Gilberto himself.
 That year Alaíde Costa participated in a performance held at the Faculty of Architecture in Rio along with many young musician names and captivated the audience with her rendition of Chora tua tristeza, composed by Oscar Castro-Neves and Fiorini, becoming the most acclaimed artist along with Sylvia Telles.
 Two months later she was on stage in another bossa nova composers' performance organized by Bôscoli, and in December with other artists in the Rádio Globo concert hall.
 At the end of the year, Costa reunited with another bossa nova musicians in a gathering brought together by the magazine O Cruzeiro; among them were Gilberto, Luiz Bonfá, Bôscoli, Lyra, Roberto Menescal, Telles, Nara Leão, Oscar and Iko Castro-Neves, Luiz Eça, Chico Feitosa, Nana Caymmi and others, along with Ary Barroso who, as a representative of the older musical generation, conceptually passed the baton with his presence.

 She released another LP of bossa nova hits in 1960 under the title Alaíde canta suavemente; many of the previously mentioned composers were joined by Oscar Castro-Neves, Maria Cecília, Aloysio de Oliveira, Luiz Bandeira, Roberto Menescal and Newton Mendonça; that year the singer participated in bossa nova concerts in Rio de Janeiro.
 The following year, she released the LP Alaíde jóia moderna; in this work, in addition to using compositions by other artists such as Baden Powell and Billy Blanco, she starred as a songwriter with the song Canção de amor sem fim, written in collaboration with Geraldo Vandré.
 In 1962 the singer got married and moved from Rio de Janeiro to São Paulo. – where, hired by Odeon, Costa had been kept away from the recording studio, a conduct that the singer accused as a form of racism by the record company.